electro-phys/electro-phys/README.md

 ## About Me

-- 🧠 I’m currently working on the black box inside our heads
+- 🧠 Semi-professional neuron wrangler
 - 💬 Ask me about dynamic systems and predictive processing
 - 📫 How to reach me: davidwg3@illinois.edu